tournament-js/interlude/Readme.md

 var $ = require('interlude');
 ````

-Then spice up your JavaScript with Functional Programming;
+Then spice up your JavaScript with some functional-style programming;

 ```javascript
 [1,3,2,6,5,4].filter($.gt(4));